-Viewing an Existing Library Follow this procedure to view details for a previously created library: 1 Choose Storage Destinations from the Setup menu.
+Viewing an Existing Library

+Follow this procedure to view details for a previously created library:

+- 1 Choose Storage Destinations from the Configuration menu.
 If necessary, click the Library tab.
-The Setup > Storage Destinations > Library screen appears (See Figure 11) screen appears.
-(See Figure 11 .)
-2 Select the library whose information you want to view.
+The Configuration > Storage Destinations > Library screen appears.
+(See Figure 14.) - 2 Select the library whose information you want to view.